 February 2019 saw PMI Impact Malaria celebrate its first official year as the U.S. President’s Malaria Initiative’s (PMI) flagship global service delivery project.
 As of today, World Malaria Day 2019, we are running offices and implementing activities in ten countries, with more coming on board all the time.

-Following a delayed start, PMI Impact Malaria (IM) kicked off fully in April 2019.
+Following a delayed start, PMI Impact Malaria (IM) kicked off in April 2018.
 With the end of MalariaCare and the pending completion of the Maternal and Child Survival Program (MCSP), many PMI focus countries were experiencing a gap in service delivery support for malaria case management and the prevention and treatment of malaria in pregnancy (MIP).
 With no time to lose, a tiny but growing IM headquarters (HQ) team sprang into action to fill those gaps by collaborating with National Malaria Control Programs (NMCPs) and maternal and child health divisions of Ministries of Health (MOH) to design and implement prioritized activities.
 One year and a few months later, we are in various stages of carrying out key on-the-ground activities, including revising and updating national malaria control strategies and guidelines, conducting baseline assessments, developing trainings for facility-based and community-based health workers, and microplanning for seasonal malaria chemoprevention (SMC) campaigns.
 This list goes on, all happening on a daily basis.

 The lessons learned during project start-up are fresh in our minds.
 These are the top five strategies we used to get this global health project up and running: